 Populations in which a voluntary informed consent process could be compromised are considered "vulnerable".
-Informed consent practices involving research subjects from these populations may require additional protections in order to make sure that their participation is as informed and voluntary as possible.
+Informed consent practices involving research participants from these populations may require additional protections in order to make sure that their participation is as informed and voluntary as possible.
 Several populations are typically considered vulnerable.
 These populations include, but are not limited to:

-- Minors (under 18 years of age) - Subjects with a diminished capacity to consent - Pregnant women, human fetuses, neonates and products of labor and delivery - Non-English speaking populations - Prisoners or other involuntarily institutionalized persons - Students http://www.hhs.gov/ohrp/humansubjects/guidance/45cfr46.htm, or by contacting the IRB.
+- Minors (under 18 years of age) - Participants with impaired decision-making capacity - Pregnant women, human fetuses, neonates and products of labor and delivery - Non-English speaking populations - Prisoners or other involuntarily institutionalized persons - Students